liuzihe02/obs/README.md

 > Answer faithfulness metric doesn't work well for single word answers, which comprise a huge portion of data

+We only use the subset of the datasets RAGTruth and PubMedQA for this, as these datasets are longform contexts.

+- Base RAGAS faithfulness
+- Faithfulness with HHEM

 ## Tips

 [To reformat these in `README` properly later. currently these are collected notes/tips]